THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Burden of Prophecy

-For the earth shall be filled with the knowledge of the glory of the Lord, as the waters cover the sea.
+For the earth will be filled with the knowledge of the glory of the LORD, as the waters cover the sea.
 (Habakkuk 2:14)

-God came from Teman, and the Holy One from mount Paran.
-Selah.
-His glory covered the heavens, and the earth was full of his praise.
+God came from Teman, the Holy One from Mount Paran.
+Selah His glory covered the heavens, and the earth was full of His praise.
 (Habakkuk 3:3)

 The third chapter of Habakkuk describes the unveiling of the sons of God, which is mentioned also in Romans 8:19.
 The reason the Old Testament Prophets kept moving from local problems to the end-time events of the Day of the Lord is this: when God sent forth from His Mouth the Divine promise concerning Abraham’s Seed (Genesis 22:11-18) a burden was established in the spirit realm.